Separation Anxiety is a condition that causes dogs to literally freak out when their owner leaves them alone.

 4. Keeping Occupied

-I found some great Doggie IQ Puzzles, Boredom Buster Activity Mats, Interactive Tech Dog Toys, and chew toys in our Dog Gift Post.
-These toys will help keep your pup occupied while you are away.
+I added some great Doggie IQ Puzzles, Activity Mats, and Interactive Tech Dog Toys in our Dog Gift Post for you to check out.

 Tip: If you catch your dog in the act of destroying something in the home, don’t go back inside your house!
 This will reinforce this behavior and they will continue to destroy something to get you to come back home.